cjuliani/deep-learning-app-flask-jquery-celery-socketio-docker/README.md

 ![Model architecture](./figures/model-architecture.PNG)

-Weights and training summaries are saved locally in folders.
+Weights and training summaries are saved locally.
 Previous model variables can be loaded prior to initiating a service from the learning model.
+The module processes 1 task at a time per services, e.g. the _run_ button of service _Test_ becomes unavailable after pushing it as long as the task is not terminated.
+Multiple services (with their respective task) can operate in parallel depending on the server resource.
+Note that if the page if reloaded or closed, all active tasks are cancelled.

 ## Included